thegetty/quire/README.md

 For more information visit our complete [Contributing Guidelines](https://github.com/thegetty/quire/blob/main/CONTRIBUTING.md).

-## Quire Contributors
+## Thank you, Contributors

 Thank you to our growing list of contributors who have made Quire what it is and are working on what it will be!
-They’ve contributed code, written and edited documentation, answered questions or shared their work on our forum, run events, and blogged or spoken about Quire.
+They’ve participated in the forum, shared their projects, reported bugs, written/edited documentation, contributed code, and spoken about Quire at conferences.

 - [@1000camels](https://github.com/1000camels)
 - [@ACMAA](https://github.com/ACMAA)